 - IBM'sDeepQA software, which is designed for information retrieval that incorporates natural language processing and machine learning.

-To showcase its abilities, Watson will challenge two top-ranked players on “Jeopardy!”, the popular trivia show.
-In a practice round in January of 2011, Watson beat champions Ken Jennings and Brad Rutter.
+To showcase its abilities, Watson challenged two top-ranked players on Jeopardy! and beat champions Ken Jennings and Brad Rutter in 2011.
 The Watson avatar sat between the two other contestants, as a human competitor would, while its considerable bulk sat on a different floor of the building.
 Like the other contestants, Watson had no Internet access.

 In the practice round, Watson demonstrated a human-like ability for complex wordplay, correctly responding, for example, to “Classic candy bar that’s a female Supreme Court justice” with “What is Baby Ruth Ginsburg?”
 Rutter noted that although the retrieval of information is “trivial” for Watson and difficult for a human, the human is still better at the complex task of comprehension.
 Nevertheless, machine learning allows Watson to examine its mistakes against the correct answers to see where it erred and so inform future responses.